Chef Ruben Hernandez

 growing

-When Chef Ruben moved to Denver, he connect himself with Chef Jose Avila.
-He worked with him providing inspiration and hard work while helping him start the now closed food truck X’tabi Yucatecco.
+When Chef Ruben moved to Denver, he connect himself with many Chefs including Jose Avila.
+He worked with him providing inspiration and helping him start X’tabai Yucateco food truck, and La Diabla Pozoleria .

-Ruben shared his laid the groundwork and authenticity in helping build Denver’s first every hoya in Westwood neighborhood of Denver.
-Just as Ruben did back in Oaxcana he prepared amazingly traditional barbacoa cooked under the earth.
+Ruben laid the groundwork and added authenticity to Denver’s first in ground wood fired oven in the Westwood neighborhood.
+Just as Ruben did back in Oaxaca, he continues to prepare amazing traditional barbacoa cooked under the earth every weekend.
+Sourcing from the sheep from a small local farm in Greeley, CO.

-After working in the service industry in some of the best restaurants in Denver ranging from American, French and Mexican, we respect the process of keeping with tradition no matter what style of cuisine.
+After working in the service industry in some of the best restaurants in Denver ranging from American, French and Mexican, he respects the process of keeping with tradition no matter what style of cuisine.

 We lovingly devote our Cocina to the traditions we grew up with.
 The smells that awoke our senses, and the flavors that make our souls rise.